CaitlinEverett/BC-18_Mongo-Scraper/README.md

 # mongoScraper
-Bootcamp Assignnment: Web app that lets users view and le avecomments on the latest news.
+Bootcamp Assignnment: Web app that lets users view and leave comments on the latest news.

-# All the News That's Fit to Scrape
+# I am not Cambridge Analytica, but I know basically how that whole thing worked...

   1. Whenever a user visits the site, the app scrapes stories from the onion and displays them for the user.
-Each scraped article is saved to the application database.
+Each scraped article is saved to the app database.
 The app scrapes and displays the following information for each article:

      * Headline - the title of the article